Klipper3d/klipper/docs/Code_Overview.md

   cmd_G1()`.
 Ultimately the ToolHead class is invoked to execute the actual request: `cmd_G1() -> ToolHead.move()`

-* The ToolHead class (in toolhead.py) handles "lookahead" and tracks the timing of printing actions.
+* The ToolHead class (in toolhead.py) handles "look-ahead" and tracks the timing of printing actions.
 The codepath for a move is:
   `ToolHead.move() -> MoveQueue.add_move() -> MoveQueue.flush() ->
   Move.set_junction() -> Move.move()`.
   * ToolHead.move() creates a Move() object with the parameters of the move (in cartesian space and in units of seconds and millimeters).
-  * MoveQueue.add_move() places the move object on the "lookahead" queue.
+  * MoveQueue.add_move() places the move object on the "look-ahead" queue.
   * MoveQueue.flush() determines the start and end velocities of each move.